epicworld01/ChatGPTstatus/README.md

-# ChatGPTstatus
-Check Real-time status of OpenAI ChatGPT and other services.

 ChatGPT Down Detector

-Check real-time status of ChatGPT with this lightweight browser extension.
-Get accurate, up‑to‑date OpenAI status updates and outage reports at a glance.
+A lightweight browser extension that monitors the real-time status of OpenAI ChatGPT and related services.

+ChatGPT Down Detector website - https://chatgptdowndetector.com/

+Download Chrome Extension Link - https://chromewebstore.google.com/detail/chatgpt-down-detector/oplkcldndjblndapioelpdngpdfhlkme

 Overview

-This extension helps you monitor OpenAI’s services and see whether ChatGPT is experiencing disruptions.
-Instead of guessing whether an issue is on your end or OpenAI’s, you can instantly check the official status.

-Why install this extension?

-Instant visibility – One click lets you see ChatGPT’s operational status.
+Quickly check whether ChatGPT is experiencing disruptions with this minimal browser extension.
+Get accurate, up-to-date OpenAI status updates and outage reports at a glance—no more guessing if issues are on your end or OpenAI's.

+Why Use This Extension?

+Instant Visibility - One-click access to ChatGPT's operational status

-No more guesswork – Quickly determine if issues are local or OpenAI-related.
+Eliminate Guesswork - Immediately determine if problems are local or service-related

-Minimalist design – A clean, distraction‑free interface.
+Clean Interface - Minimalist, distraction-free design

-Zero data collection – We don’t track or store your information.
+Privacy Focused - Zero data collection - we don't track or store your information

-Key features
+Key Features

-Real‑Time Status Checks: Polls OpenAI’s official status API every 30 seconds.
-Clear indicators show if systems are operational (🟢) or down (🔴).
+Real-Time Status Monitoring - Polls OpenAI's official status API every 30 seconds with clear indicators (🟢 Operational / 🔴 Down)

-Incident Intelligence: Displays detailed outage descriptions, impact assessments (Minor/Major/Critical) and links to official reports.
+Detailed Incident Reports - Shows comprehensive outage descriptions, impact assessments (Minor/Major/Critical), and official updates

-Lightweight & Fast: Uses about 15 KB of memory and runs only when you click the icon.
+Lightweight Performance - Uses approximately 15 KB memory and only activates when clicked

-Privacy‑First: No tracking, analytics or access to your ChatGPT conversations.
+Privacy First - No tracking, analytics, or access to your ChatGPT conversations

-How it works
+How It Works

-Click the extension icon in your browser toolbar.
+Click the extension icon in your browser toolbar

-View ChatGPT’s current status within milliseconds.
+View ChatGPT's current status within milliseconds

-Access detailed outage information if available.
+Access detailed outage information when available

-Who needs this?
+Ideal For

-Regular ChatGPT users who want to avoid frustration during outages.
+Regular ChatGPT users who want to avoid frustration during outages

-Developers using the OpenAI API who need quick service health monitoring.
+Developers using OpenAI API who need quick service health monitoring

-Content creators and students who rely on ChatGPT and need to plan around downtime.
+Content creators and students who rely on ChatGPT and need to plan around downtime

-Why trust our status reports?
+Why Trust Our Reports?

-Unlike third‑party detectors that rely on user reports, this extension:
+Unlike third-party detectors relying on user reports, our extension:

-Pulls data directly from OpenAI’s official status API (status.openai.com).
+Pulls data directly from OpenAI's official status API

-Displays official incident descriptions without speculation.
+Displays official incident descriptions without speculation

-Updates every 30 seconds for maximum accuracy.
+Updates every 30 seconds for maximum accuracy

-FAQ
+Installation

+[Add installation instructions specific to your extension distribution method]

+FAQs

 Q: Does this slow down my browser?

-No – it only activates when clicked and uses minimal resources.
+A: No - it only activates when clicked and uses minimal resources.

 Q: Will it notify me about outages?

-Currently it shows status on demand.
-Notifications may come in future versions.
+A: Currently shows status on demand.
+Notification features may be added in future versions.

 Q: Is this affiliated with OpenAI?

-No – this is an independent tool that uses public APIs.
+A: No - this is an independent tool that uses publicly available APIs.